-Make this easy Lemon & Lime Tartlets Recipe when you need a light and refreshing party dessert.
+Make this easy Lemon & Lime Cheesecake Tarts Recipe when you need a light and refreshing party dessert.
 These are the perfect individual size for tea parties, luncheons, even brunch.
 The creamy cheesecake filling is flavored with citrus and compliments the sweet cookie crust.
-Make them ahead so they’re ready when you are.
-They are great for summer entertaining and beyond.
+Make these mini desserts ahead so they’re ready when you are.

 I originally shared this recipe back in 2011 (holy cow, has it been that long!) and decided to update the photos when I made them recently.
 While I was making them I decided they needed a small adjustment.

-Instead of making 24 tartlets I made 30 tartlets.
+Instead of making 24 tarts, I made 30.
 The balance of flavor and texture is better when divided into 30 portions.